X3I/poketwo.com/_pages/pokemon/list.md

+---
+permalink: /pokemon/list
+image: /img/logo.png
+description: >
+  This list shows every Pokémon whether it is obtainable according to our current knowledge.
+Additionally it shows how to obtain the Pokémon and whether it can be gotten with having access to only Johto or Kanto.
+---

 # List of Obtainable Pokemon and Evolution Guide

 This list shows every Pokémon whether it is obtainable according to our current